 DePauw University takes seriously the responsibility to educate the campus community on issues of sexual harassment and sexual misconduct.
-As an institution, we prohibit sexual misconduct and interpersonal violence, including the Clery offenses of domestic violence, dating violence, sexual assault, and stalking.
-Definitions of Clery Crimes are available in the Crime Categories section of this report.
-Definitions are available in the Crime Categories section of this report.
-The University is committed to ending sexual harassment and sexual violence on campus, supporting victims/survivors and holding those who harm others accountable for their actions.
-The Title

-IX Administrators, DePauw Police, Human Resources, and the Office of Student Affairs provide resources to survivors, promote awareness of sexual misconduct and interpersonal violence policies and reporting protocols, and sponsor primary prevention programming such as educational campaigns, sexual health education workshops, safety messaging, and bystander intervention programs throughout the school year.
+As an institution, we prohibit Title IX and Sexual Misconduct, including the Clery offenses of domestic violence, dating violence, sexual assault and stalking.
+Definitions of Clery crimes are available in the crime categories section of this report.
+The university is committed to ending sexual harassment and sexual violence on campus, supporting victims/ survivors and holding those who harm others accountable for their actions.
+The Title IX administrators, DePauw Police, Human Resources and the Office of Student Affairs provide resources to survivors, promote awareness of Title IX and Sexual Misconduct policies and reporting protocols, and sponsor primary prevention programming such as educational campaigns, sexual health education workshops, safety messaging and bystander intervention programs throughout the school year.